These word meanings and name derivations of

 York, Naomi Fraga, Fred Roberts, Steve Schoenig, Steve Matson, Tim Krantz, Jim Morefield, Jeff Greenhouse, John Game, Bob Allen, Neal Kramer, and others, and

 I thank them.
+I also wish to acknowledge the encyclopedic work of German botanist Lotte Burkhardt and her book Encyclopedia of Eponymic Plant Names.
 For help with botanical terminology and etymology, particularly with Latin words, I express my appreciation to Mike Simpson and E. Nicholas Genovese at SDSU.
-I would be remiss in not also mentioning the wonderful
+There are other people who have occasionally written with suggestions and corrections, and I am always extremely appreciative for that.

 A careful peruser of these pages may note different spellings